davidbrowne/dsga/README.md

 I decided that instead of limiting my swizzling to just x, y, and z values, I would go all the way and try and get as much vector and matrix functionality I could with this approach.
 That is why in the end I decided to implement the vectors and matrices from the [OpenGL Shading Language 4.6 specification](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.60.pdf). dsga's implementation doesn't care about data-packing or rendering.

 I also wanted to learn more about c\+\+20.
-I was interested in learning git (been using subversion for 20 years) and how to create a public repo.
+I was interested in learning git (been using subversion for around 20 years) and how to create a public repo.
 This project is the result.

 ## Status